 Research has also demonstrated that future reading difficulties can be prevented with early intervention in Kindergarten.
-Waterford teachers and reading specialists work closely with the Lower School Director and the Reading Program Director to provide students with individualized (1:1), direct and explicit tutoring from highly-trained reading tutors as needed.
+Waterford teachers and reading specialists work closely with the Lower School Head and the Reading Program Director to provide students with individualized (1:1), direct and explicit tutoring from highly-trained reading tutors as needed.

 One of the favorite Waterford Kindergarten traditions is Books & Bears.
 Every Kindergarten student receives a teddy bear at the beginning of the school year.
 These teddy bears accompany students to reading and rest times and serve as a source of inspiration for many classroom activities.
 Other favorite Kindergarten traditions include the butterfly project, Time Machine days, Critter Corner, and more.

 Waterford Institute’s award-winning early learning software will take the student through a personalized reading, math, and science curriculum.
 Research shows that, when used appropriately, technology can play a valuable role in supporting and extending the benefits of traditional classroom instruction (Technology and Young Children, NAEYC).
-Well-designed early learning software engages children through fun and interactive activities that promote creative play, mastery learning, and problem solving.
+Well-designed early learning software engages children through fun and interactive activities that promote creative play, mastery learning, and problem-solving.

 The Waterford Institute’s software also provides teachers with a real-time assessment tool to monitor student progress.

 Students also meet with art and science specialists each week.
 Longer class periods give specialists the time to engage students in hands-on art projects and science experiments.